xaviervia/tessellation/README.md

 ### Effect Wiring API

-Effects are wired to the store with a simple API: each effect is a function with the signature (in [Flowtype annotations](https://flowtype.org/)):
+Effects are wired to the store with a simple API: each effect is a function with the signature––in [Flowtype annotations](https://flowtype.org/):

 ```javascript
 type FluxAction = {